Inflatable artificial sphincter

 Artificial sphincter surgery is done to treat stress incontinence, a leakage of urine that occurs with activities such as walking, lifting, exercising, or even coughing or sneezing.

 The procedure is recommended for men who have urine leakage after prostate surgery when other medical or surgical treatments do not work.

 Most of the time, your doctor will recommend drugs and bladder retraining before surgery.

-This procedure is generally safe.
-Ask your doctor about these possible complications.
+This procedure is most often safe.
+Ask your doctor about the possible complications.

 Risks for this surgery may include:

 - Damage to the urethra, bladder, or vagina